 What Software Have You Used in Previous Project Management Jobs?

-This is a technical question that shows them how updated you are with project management software.
+This technical question shows them how updated you are with project management software.
 The interviewer is looking for two key things here:

-- What specialist skills you can bring to the table to improve project management processes.
+• What specialist skills can you bring to improve project management processes?

 How Do You Approach a New Project?